greenboxal/doggohub/doc/university/glossary/README.md

 ### Issue Tracker

-A [tool](https://docs.gitlab.com/ee/integration/external-issue-tracker.html) used to manage, organize, and maintain a list of issues, making it easier for an organization to manage.
+A [tool](https://docs.doggohub.com/ee/integration/external-issue-tracker.html) used to manage, organize, and maintain a list of issues, making it easier for an organization to manage.

 ### Jenkins

 An Open Source CI tool written using the Java programming language.
-[Jenkins](https://jenkins-ci.org/) does the same job as GitLab CI, Bamboo, and Travis CI.
+[Jenkins](https://jenkins-ci.org/) does the same job as DoggoHub CI, Bamboo, and Travis CI.
 It is extremely popular.

 ### Jira

 Atlassian's [project management software](https://www.atlassian.com/software/jira), i.e. a complex issue tracker.
-GitLab [can be configured](https://docs.gitlab.com/ee/project_services/jira.html) to interact with JIRA Core either using an on-premise instance or the SaaS solution that Atlassian offers.
+DoggoHub [can be configured](https://docs.doggohub.com/ee/project_services/jira.html) to interact with JIRA Core either using an on-premise instance or the SaaS solution that Atlassian offers.

 ### JUnit